apache/spark/docs/sql-migration-guide-upgrade.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 2.4 to 2.4.5

+ - Starting from 2.4.5, SQL configurations are effective also when a Dataset is converted to an RDD and its plan is executed due to action on the derived RDD.
+The previous behavior can be restored setting `spark.sql.legacy.rdd.applyConf` to `false`: in this case, SQL configurations are ignored for operations performed on a RDD derived from a Dataset.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was